ImLemni/ada-epfl/docs/index.md

 ### Conclusion

-Taking into account all the precedent points and bias, it would not sound really reasnnable to give a definitive answer to our question.
+Taking into account all the precedent points and bias, it would not sound really reasonable to give a definitive answer to our question.
 But it would be a shame if you made the effort to read this whole article and didn't have the right to a small gift.
-So to conclude here are the top 5(according to amazon reviews, where we make sure to have more than 8 reviewers per franchise) of :
+So to conclude here are the top 5(according to Amazon reviews, where we make sure to have more than 8 reviewers per franchise) of :
 * Books better than movies :
   * [Flowers in the attic](https://en.wikipedia.org/wiki/Flowers_in_the_Attic)
   * [Queen of the damned](https://en.wikipedia.org/wiki/The_Vampire_Chronicles)